 In summary, it is worthwhile to repeat that each of these denied cases could have been documented differently and perhaps approved.
 The magic in national interest waivers is in the strategy, research, preparation and documentation.

 How important is it to hire a national interest waiver attorney?

 For obvious (and not-so-obvious) reasons, we strongly believe that hiring the right immigration attorney to present your case is critical for its success.
 You need to hire an attorney that has familiarity with what USCIS has interpreted as being in the national interest, in order to identify potential candidates for this green card avenue; but at the same time, you need someone who will be honest with you about the likelihood of success in your case.
 And most importantly, you need to hire someone who will prepare a strong, compelling case spotlighting your strengths and strategizing the preparation in light of some of the issues discussed above.
 We do precisely that.
 Kaushik Ranchod is an experienced national interest waiver attorney with a team that can do precisely that.

 Does your office have experience with national interest waivers?

-At Ranchod Law Group, we have successfully prosecuted a number of national interest waiver applications and attained phenomenal results for our clients.
+Attorneys at Ranchod Law Group, we have successfully prosecuted a number of national interest waiver applications and attained phenomenal results for our clients.
 We have worked with:

 in a variety of fields.